 Early 2012 saw a big move for TNM Austin, going from a small space in East Austin to a large downtown venue (616 Lavaca) with multiple classrooms to accommodate the growing community.
-In mid-2014, TNM Nola found an amazing 2-story building on St. Claude Ave, launched what was, at the time, the largest theater space Kickstarter of all time, and renovated that into a comedy-creating campus with a larger theater, multiple classrooms, a video production studio, a podcasting booth, and (eventually) a bar.
+In mid-2014, TNM Nola found an amazing 2-story building on St. Claude Ave, launched what was, at the time, the largest theater space Kickstarter of all time, and renovated that into a comedy-creating campus with a larger theater, multiple classrooms, a video production studio, a podcasting booth, and a full-service bar.

 With shows and classes running in both Austin and New Orleans while maintaining a national presence with online material, frequent tours, and festival appearances, The New Movement has joined an elite group of comedy collectives who maintain a strong presence in multiple cities and online.
-TNM also continues to pursue film/TV/web projects through its production company Studio 8, which has made several appearances on Comedy Central and is producing the upcoming feature documentary Air Sex: The Movie.
-In early 2015, Studio 8’s website became a portal for all video/podcast/written content from the TNM creative community.
+TNM also continues to pursue film/TV/web projects through its production company, which has made several appearances on Comedy Central and the 2015 feature documentary Air Sex: The Movie.

 “Let the Comedy Juggernaut Proceed”